CurveDocs/curve-resources/docs/base-features/understanding-crypto-pools.md

 # **Fees**

-Fees on those pool range from 0.04% to 0.4%.
+Fees in these pools are dynamic, but they typically sit between 0.03% to 0.4%.
 The current fee varies based on how close the price is from the internal oracle.
 You can check a pool's current fee which changes every trade on the bottom of a pool page.
+The minimum fee for these pools is 0.005% and max fee is 3%.

 # **Risks**